puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

         # Managed by Puppet
         # ************************************

-4. Collect the following facts about your agent node:
+4. Collect the following facts about your agent:
    - on your Puppet agent, run `facter osfamily`.
-This returns your agent node's OS.
+This returns your agent's OS.
    - on your Puppet agent, run `facter id`.
 This returns the id of the currently logged in user.
 5. Edit the header of `_file_header.erb` so that it contains the following variables for Facter lookups: